-Premiere of Standby Delivers is a digestive sculpture that involved the ingestion of sugar and gum.
+Standby Delivers’s premiere is a digestive sculpture involving the ingestion of sugar and gum.

-Special thanks to Robert Wiley for research in blowing molds of sugar molecules and the Department of Art The Ohio State University Glass Area.
-The molds were really very clever and Robert Wiley did this brilliant fabrication.
+Special thanks to Robert Wiley for research in blowing molds of sugar molecules and the Department of Art at The Ohio State University Glass Area.
+The molds were very clever, and Robert Wiley did this brilliant fabrication.